Gardening for Wellness & Joy: White Strawberries

 About

 Welcome to White Strawberries, where gardening, permaculture, and sustainable living nourish body, and spirit and the planet.
-I’m Sam—a gardener, mum and podcaster.
-Each episode explores how growing and eating nutrient-dense, foods—from polyphenol-rich plants to adaptogenic herbs like ashwagandha—supports vitality and a joyful, vibrant life.
-I cover garden design, soil health, mushrooms, animal integration, and seasonal growing insights.
-I am a self confessed lazy gardener, who aims to do things efficently with max returns. 🌱 Whether you’re a beginner or an experienced gardener, I hope you'll join me each week. 🌱 Let's connect on Instagram: @whitestrawberriespodcast 📘 Join the conversation on Facebook: White Strawberries Podcast
+I’m Sam—a gardener, mum, educator and podcaster.
+This is my passion!
+So, I'm glad you're here.
+Each episode explores an aspect of growing and eating nutrient-dense foods and growing flowers for joy.
+I cover garden design, soil health, mushrooms, animal integration, and seasonal growing insights along side in-kitchen gardening and cut flowers.
+Because growing biodiversity means everything grows better.
+I am a self confessed lazy gardener, who aims to do things efficiently with max returns. 🌱 Whether you’re a beginner or an experienced gardener, I hope you'll join me each week. 🌱 Let's connect on Instagram: @whitestrawberriespodcast 📘 Join the conversation on Facebook: White Strawberries Podcast

 You Might Also Like